-The Group is made up of a family of specialist financial services brands, namely, Kent Reliance, Prestige Finance, InterBay Commercial, InterBay Asset Finance and Heritable Development Finance (together the Group), which primarily focuses on carefully selected sub-sectors of the mortgage market.
-The Group’s specialist lending is supported by a stable retail savings franchise with 150 years of heritage.
-Also part of the Group is the Bank’s overseas subsidiary, OSBIndia, based in Bangalore, which provides processing services to the Group.
+The Group is made up of a family of specialist financial services brands, namely, Kent Reliance, InterBay Commercial, Prestige Finance, InterBay Asset Finance, Heritable Development Finance, Precise Mortgages, Charter Savings Bank and Charter Court Financial Services.
+These brands primarily focus on carefully selected sub-sectors of the mortgage market.
+The Group’s specialist lending is supported by a stable retail savings franchise with 150 years of heritage with a diversification of funding across the Group provided by securitisation programmes, the Term Funding Scheme and the Bank of England Indexed Long-term Repo operation.

-The Bank continues to comply with Financial Conduct Authority rules in SYSC 8 ‘Outsourcing’.
+The Group continues to comply with Financial Conduct Authority rules in SYSC 8 ‘Outsourcing’.
 This requires us to: